 Primary Biliary Cholangitis

 PBC is a progressive cholestatic biliary disease that presents with itching and asymptomatic elevation of alkaline phosphatase.
 There is a progressive destruction of the bile ducts.

 Neoplasms of the Biliary Tract

 Gallbladder carcinoma is a rare neoplasm that has an incidence of 2.5 per 100,000 per year.
 More than 6,500 patients die from gallbladder carcinoma in the United States each year.

 Cholangiocarcinoma is usually associated with chronic cholestatic liver diseases such as PSC, choledochal cysts, or oriental cholangiohepatitis.
 Exposure to asbestos is another risk factor for cholangiocarcinoma.

-Ampullary cancer accounts for only 8% of biliary tact cancers, making it the least common biliary tract tumor.
+Ampullary cancer accounts for only 8 % of biliary tract cancers, making it the least common biliary tract tumor.
 Ampullary cancer typically presents with painless jaundice or acute pancreatitis.

 Clinical Presentation of Common Biliary Diseases

 The clinical presentation of the previously mentioned conditions is similar.
 Patients might develop biliary-type pain, become jaundiced, develop pruritus, fatigue, weight loss, or be asymptomatic.

 The most common presenting feature of the biliary disease is a biliary-type pain.
 The pain is often localized to the upper abdominal area.
 The pain is more of a penetrating ache or tightness.
 It starts suddenly, lasts for 15 minutes to few hours, and then resolves suddenly; i.e. colicky.
 The pain might be referred to the posterior scapula or the right shoulder area.
 Patients with biliary-type pain might develop nausea or vomiting.